brugal/wolfcamql/README-wolfcam.txt

 * cg_drawSelf similar to cg_drawFriend and cg_drawFoe.
 It draws a white triangle over the demo taker.
 Useful if you use /follow
 * cg_drawSelfMinWidth
 * cg_drawSelfMaxWidth

+* cg_drawFlagCarrier  to control flag carrier icons (0: disabled, 1: (default) show only for team flag, 2:  show for both teams)
+* cg_drawHitFlagCarrierTime  to control the time the hit icon is displayed

+* cg_drawInfected  to draw 'bite' sprite over player's head in infected game type

 * echopopup and echopopupcvar commands to print something on the screen.  echopopupcvar <cvar> will print both the name and value.
 Position and time are controlled by cg_echoPopupX, cg_echoPopupY, cg_echoPopupTime.